 Benington Castle, Grade I listed medieval castle in Benington, England

-The site originated as a fortified settlement under Mercian kings in Saxon times, before Peter de Valoignes built a motte-and-bailey fortress in the late 1100s.
-By the 1100s, King Henry II ordered destruction of the main structures, leading to the site's decline as a military stronghold.
+The site was used as a fortified settlement under Mercian kings in Saxon times before Peter de Valoignes built a motte-and-bailey castle in the late 11th century.
+King Henry II ordered the main structures to be demolished in the 12th century, ending its role as a military stronghold.

 The community of curious travelers